SS Thracia: Early years

 Oronos maiden voyage was in 1898 and it was uneventful crossing, in March 1903 while leaving New York she collided with an American schooner.
 Orono would be repaired and put back into service, She continued service with the Plate Steamship Company until 1909.
 When she and her sister ship were sold to the Cunard Line, which renamed them Thracia and Lycia respectively.
 The former Orono continued to deliver cargo on Cunard's Mediterranean route until 1914.

 First World War and sinking

 With the outbreak of the First World War in 1914.
 Thracia was used to deliver cargo for the war effort.
 She was given a Vickers machine gun at her stern.
 The cargo ship sailed without incident until March 1917.
 While sailing in a convoy from Bilbao to Glasgow with a cargo of iron ore, the vessel was torpedoed by the German U-boat on the night of 27 March 1917.
 Thracia quickly sank with the loss of 36 lives, while only two men survived.
 One was picked up by a French fishing boat and the other by the Norwegian steamer Nordborg.

+Thracia's propeller (4,800 kg) near Port-Haliguen, Quiberon.